NBISweden/workshop-reproducible-research/docs/git.md

 ```

 !!! tip
-    If you have several accounts (*e.g.* both a Github and Bitbucket account),
+    If you have several accounts (*e.g.* both a GitHub and Bitbucket account),
     and thereby several different usernames, you can configure git on
     a per-repository level.
 Change directory into the relevant local git
     repository and run `git config user.name "Mona Lisa"`.
 This will set the